 — How did you first get into the games industry as a professional?

 — I joined Plarium in 2011.
 Back then, the company wasn’t anything like it is now.
 It was more like a fast-growing start-up, and that worked to my advantage.
 I had a linguistics background, but I had never worked with game applications and had a very poor understanding of the development process.
 The company’s starting positions allowed me to get on the team as a translator and proofreader.

 — Are there any challenges linguists encounter in the gaming industry that they wouldn’t in other fields?

 — Absolutely.
 The game environment is quite specific and has lots of restrictions.

 For example, there are strict requirements for a text’s readability and the number of characters.
 The game interface isn’t big, so you need to convey as much information as possible, but say it in an accessible and efficient way.
 Every industry has standards, but in this case they change depending on the type of game, its genre, its area, and its target audience.
 It took me a long time to get used to that.

 Any translation should take into account its target audience, but that is particularly important in the game environment.
 It’s one thing to just create content, but another thing entirely to make sure it suits its target audience and doesn’t create dissonance — that is, it doesn’t diverge from the game experience and the player’s expectations.

 Production requirements are always updating.
-When I started working, out of inexperience I thought we just launch a game on Facebook and then work off that framework, since all the processes are already established.
+When I started working, out of inexperience I thought we just launch a game on social media platform and then work off that framework, since all the processes are already established.
 That was partially true, but not entirely: product features vary greatly, and our approach to each project depends a lot on them.

 — When does the localization team enter the development process?